Procurement Glossary

 Technology radars in a nutshell:

 A technology radar is a strategic tool for the systematic recording, evaluation and visualization of emerging technologies and trends.
-For purchasing, it serves as an early warning system in order to identify new procurement markets in good time and adapt supplier portfolios for the future.
+For Procurement , it serves as an early warning system to identify new procurement markets in good time and adapt supplier portfolios in a future-oriented manner.

 Example: An automotive supplier uses a quarterly updated technology radar that categorizes 50 relevant technologies in four time horizons (0-1 year, 1-2 years, 2-5 years, 5+ years) and evaluates them using KPIs such as market maturity and strategic relevance, which led to the early identification of three new key suppliers for e-mobility components in 2023.